Bow Logo TM 250

 If it’s wrapped in plastic, you’ll want to open it up and charge it for about three hours before using it.

-📲 Step 2: Download the App
+📲 Step 2: Download the Nix Toolkit App

-⚙️ Step 3: Adjust Your Settings
+⚙️ Step 3: Adjust Settings

-This step is super important.
+IMPORTANT!
 From the main menu, tap Single Scan at the top.

 You’ll see a blank screen, and the settings might look different than mine, so let’s fix that real quick.